 You can see why each of these areas of AP would have strong advocates and equally strong critics.
 Critics would maintain that you're spoiling the child.
 They ask whether responsiveness to crying will simply reinforce the child’s crying.
 Doesn't it mean you have to breast-feed your 5-year-old?
 How about co-sleeping?
 Isn’t it dangerous?
 How about the stress on mom?
 She’ll have no time for herself if she’s constantly shackled with holding this little creature nonstop.

-The evidence based on studies of AP in infants shows a wide range of psychological and physical benefits to each of the 4 components of AP.
-For example, AP-raised infants have lower stress levels, cry less often, and feel more connected to other people as they get older, even showing higher levels of empathy.
+The evidence from studies of infants suggests a range of potential psychological and physical benefits of each of the four components of AP.
+For example, Infants raised with AP techniques have lower stress levels, cry less often, and feel more connected to other people as they get older, even showing higher levels of empathy.
 Again, I’ve abbreviated much that’s in the article, so for more detail, you’ll find that the summary that Miller and Commons provide has a minimum of psych jargon and is thus very helpful.

-As an example, consider how parents respond to the development of fear in their young children such as fear of a barking dog.
+As an example, consider how parents respond to the development of fear in their young children, such as fear of a barking dog.
 Consistent with AP’s philosophy, parents would be ready to respond to a child’s emotional distress.
 You can’t keep all the barking dogs away, nor can you wipe out the memory of a bad experience with a dog from the child’s mind.
 You can, however, talk to the child about the situation (depending on the child’s cognitive maturity), provide emotional reassurance, and distract the child by providing some alternative activity to occupy his or her mind.
 These strategies are part of the larger picture of helping children learn to regulate their emotions.
-The older they get, the more they can control their own emotions, but this early foundation will help ensure they’ll do so successfully.
-Children with attachment parenting may be less likely as adults to show road rage.
+The older they get, the more they can control their own emotions, but this early foundation may help ensure they’ll do so successfully.

 Parenthood is never easy, but attachment parenting seems to hold some advantages for alleviating stress in parents.
-Their kids aren’t crying as often (once they get out of the first 6 weeks or so).
+Their kids aren’t crying as often (once they get out of the first six weeks or so).
 They’ll throw fewer tantrums.
-It’ll be easier for them to adjust to baby sitters or day care.
-Finally, if what they say about stress is true, their immune systems might function better and they won’t be sick as often.
-You may not be perfect as an AP parent, but the more you can incorporate some of its principles into the relationships you have with your children, the more likely it is you’ll experience its very real benefits.
+It’ll be easier for them to adjust to babysitters or daycare.
+You may not be perfect as an AP parent, but the more you can incorporate some of its principles into the relationships you have with your children, the more likely it is you’ll experience its benefits.

-The bottom line is that when you separate the popular exaggerations of AP from the more objectively-oriented scientific studies, it’s a sensible approach that fosters physical and psychological health in children.
-We do know from extensive research on adult attachment style that securely attached adults have happier and less conflict-ridden lives.
-There’s even research to suggest they may be better parents themselves having received this secure base in their own development.
+The bottom line is that when you get past the popular exaggerations of AP, it’s a sensible approach.
 Before you write off AP as lax parenting that spoils children, I hope you will take a look at the evidence to help inform your own choices in whatever role you play in the lives of the young.